 Overlanding does require a certain amount of vigour, so good general health and age limitations are necessary.
 There is a general age limit of 55 years for the camping trips, and 65 years for accommodated trips; though attitude overrides age in some cases!
 Travellers aged over 65 years will require a physician-endorsed “fit for travel” certificate before joining a trip.

 The minimum age for a standard overland trip is 18 years, though younger passengers can be included on selected trips with guardian consent.
 Family trip age begins at 3 years, though 6 years of age is a minimum when travelling in malaria areas.
 Some family trips require a minimum age of 8, 12 or 16 years depending on area and/or activities.

 The crew are trained in safety procedures, and are the final authority on all decisions affecting the trip.
 The safety and enjoyment of the group as a whole is their first priority.
 Should you experience problems with a fellow passenger, do try at first to sort it out with them.
 Obnoxious behaviour or unsafe actions will not be tolerated and should be reported to the tour leader immediately.

 In the unlikely event that you experience a problem with the crew, please report it to us at the next available opportunity.
-We will then contact the operator, who will investigate.
+We will then contact the supplier who will investigate.